Let’s talk about writing. An interview with Maureen Nolan.

 Interview

 Maureen: I grew up in Queens, NY, the daughter of an amateur painter from North Wales and a factory worker from Whitestone.
-I began my career as a writer at about the age of f of it, when I would pull volumes hardback books from my parents’ bookcase and scribble in the margins.
-Eventually I learned to write actual words and sentences.
+I began my career as a writer at about the age of f of it, when I would pull volumes of hardback books from my parent’s bookcase and scribble in the margins.
+Eventually, I learned to write actual words and sentences.

-GigsOnline: Do you think people are reading more or less long form content now then in the past?
-How should writers approach consumption of media versus how it worked previously?
+GigsOnline: Do you think people are reading more or less long-form content now than in the past?
+How should writers approach media consumption compared to how it worked previously?

-Marureen: I don’t have figures, but certainly the audience for long form prose hasn’t gone away.
+Maureen: I don’t have figures, but certainly, the audience for long-form prose hasn’t gone away.
 There are a couple of factors that help inspire readership.
-One is the current trend in publishing to develop a book with an eye towards adaptation.
-The book might not make it to screen, but readers who also enjoy screen stories will find the structure, plot, characters very graspable because they’ve been designed in a filmic way.
-The second factor is the trend towards book series, a trend that also mimics screen media.
+One is the current trend in publishing to develop a book with an eye toward adaptation.
+The book might not make it to the screen, but readers who also enjoy screen stories will find the structure, plot, and characters very graspable because they’ve been designed in a film way.
+The second factor is the trend toward book series, a trend that also mimics screen media.
 Just as viewers will follow characters and plotlines through multiple episodes of a show, readers who are engaged by certain characters and storylines may well read multiple books in a series

-I think that, though stand-alone titles are still popular, writers should also attempt to develop certain projects that have series potential, as part of the writer’s repertoire.
+Though stand-alone titles are still popular, writers should also attempt to develop certain projects that have series potential as part of their repertoire.

 GigsOnline: Are there tools that you routinely use as a writer?
 Were there any steep learning curves you experienced with the tools you use?

-I also regard as tools books on craft or creativity; one of my favorites is Ken Dancyger’s Alternative Screenwriting which is like a whole course in shaping and building plot and taught me much of the material I have used when coaching writers.
+I also regard books on craft or creativity as tools; one of my favorites is Ken Dancyger’s Alternative Screenwriting, which is like a whole course in shaping and building a plot and taught me much of the material I have used when coaching writers.

-Personally I tend to expand the notion of tools to include any items that help inspire the work or help me keep going.
+Personally, I tend to expand the notion of tools to include any items that help inspire the work or help me keep going.
 Is it a pleasant place to write in?
-A cup of coffee to keep up the energy level?
+Is it a cup of coffee to keep up the energy level?
 I think writers do best to experiment and find what is most productive for them.

-GigsOnline: Do you have any advice for someone that would like to become a writer?
+GigsOnline: Do you have any advice for someone who would like to become a writer?

 If you receive rejection letters with notes for changes, weigh the suggestions carefully.
 If there’s no deal pending, notes may not be that useful.
 I’ve seen writers undo the great work they’ve done and end up with a text that is very different from what they want.
 Keep your own goals for the work in mind throughout the process.

 GigsOnline: If a person decides to become a writer, where should they start?
-Do you know of any paths that people routinely follow to become a successful writer?
+Do you know of any paths that people routinely follow to become successful writers?

 Maureen: Always begin with creating solid, engaging material – work that speaks authentically to other people.
 Popular questions asked of writers in the film industry are “Why this story?
 Why now?
 Why are you the best writer for this work?”.
 These questions apply to writers in every format; the answers help define how best to shape your content so it’s as true to your creative goals as possible.

 I don’t think there are any proven paths to success; every career path is different.
-However, there are steps in the process of building this career that are routinely followed, and many of them have to do with the marketing after the creation Learning to write query letters, prepare a pitch, assemble a submissions packet, is essential for writers striving for success.
-For writers of screen stories, there may sometimes be a pursuable career trajectory – fee rom short scripts and my documentaries to longer works is one example; the shorter pieces are used as examples of talent that open up opportunities The same is true of web and streamer content – writing and producing samples can help.
+However, there are steps in the process of building this career that are routinely followed, and many of them have to do with the marketing after the creation.
+Learning to write query letters, prepare a pitch, and assemble a submission packet is essential for writers striving for success.
+For writers of screen stories, there may sometimes be a pursuable career trajectory – short scripts and my documentaries to longer works is one example; the shorter pieces are used as examples of talent that open up opportunities.
+The same is true of web and streamer content – writing and producing samples can help.

 I would caution, however, that there is currently a content glut; projects with strong concepts and work with merchandising or franchise potential may have a better shot

 GigsOnline: Have you experienced writer’s block?
-Do you have any tips or tricks for anyone that routinely runs into this problem?
+Do you have any tips or tricks for anyone who routinely runs into this problem?

 Maureen: Writer’s block has never really been a problem for me.
 I do have some tips or advice – some of it not always popular

 Getting stuck is usually the result of not knowing where you wish to take the material next.
-I believe in doing as much thought work as possible at the start; outlining helps.
-Having a content map does not mean that there won’t be surprised that happen as part of the process.
+I believe in doing as much thought work as possible at the start, outlining help.
+Having a content map does not mean that there won’t be surprises that happen as part of the process.
 Any outline can be adjusted if surprises occur.

 When working with screenwriters, I have occasionally used the opposite strategy – overturning the outline instead of sticking to it.
-A useful exercise is to pick one plotline in the story, write a break down of it, then reverse the action beats and plot choices at ceach story point.
+A useful exercise is to pick one plotline in the story, write a breakdown of it, and then reverse the action beats and plot choices at each story point.
 Write that breakdown.
 While you may not use the new version, this exercise gives you a fresh perspective and helps you get unstuck

 GigsOnline: Do you have any experience with or knowledge of gig or freelance platforms?

 Maureen: I have tried a few and haven’t had a great experience with them.
-I think the large numbers of participants work against standing out it’s probably more useful to develop an audience through promotional activities like blogs and classes, then direct traffic to your freelancer sites
+I think the large numbers of participants work against standing out it’s probably more useful to develop an audience through promotional activities like blogs and classes than direct traffic to your freelancer sites

 GigsOnline: With the rise of the gig economy, do you think a writer can survive and/or thrive in this space?

-Maureen: This is a complex question because most writers have always been part of a gig economy – every work is always a gig u to itself.
+Maureen: This is a complex question because most writers have always been part of a gig economy – every work is always a gig to itself.
 When Shakespeare wrote a play and managed to have it produced, did he know if the next work would be staged?
-Probably not
+Probably not.

 I think the gig approach is tough on writers and their incomes.
 Perhaps developing a set of markets and contacts receptive to your work – whether these are agents, editors, publishers, publications, producers of online content, and so on, is crucial to survival.